codingkunal/codingdemo/README.md

 # codingdemo
-This is my first repository
+This is my first Git Repository.
+Author - codingkunal